-Due to an anticipated increase in infill development throughout the Township, wherein large tracts of vacant and underutilized land will be developed for residential and commercial purposes, understanding the scopes of West Windsor's roadway systems will become much more critical.
-The correct sizing and configuration of these large tracts' connections to the Township's existing circulation network is essential, especially as Princeton University's Lake Campus (near the intersection of US Route 1 and Washington Road), the SRI International tract (along US Route 1, to the west of the Millstone River), the Howard Hughes tract (near the intersection of US Route 1 Quakerbridge Road), and others become developed.
+Due to an anticipated increase in infill development throughout the Township, wherein large tracts of vacant and underutilized land will be developed and redeveloped for residential and commercial purposes, understanding the scopes of West Windsor's roadway systems will become much more critical.
+The correct sizing and configuration of these large tracts' development connections to the Township's existing circulation network is essential, especially as Princeton University's Lake Campus (near the intersection of US Route 1 and Washington Road (County Route 526 west of US Route 1, and County Route 561 east of US Route 1), the SRI International tract (along Northbound US Route 1, to the west of the Millstone River), the Howard Hughes tract Atlantic Realty site (formerly known as the Howard Hughes tract) near the intersection of US Route 1 and Quakerbridge Road (County Route 533), and others become developed.

 This Circulation Plan Element also acknowledges the potential for the development, redevelopment, and reutilization of lands throughout the community, particularly along the US Route 1 Corridor.
 Market forces have historically made the US Route 1 Corridor attractive to corporations and developers seeking new facilities and opportunities.
 Thus, several of the tracts along this corridor can support, or have already been approved to support, developments incorporating residential, commercial, and institutional uses.
 The resulting density, and subsequent localization of trips, could result in less demand on regional roadway systems which, in turn, may reduce stress on the Township's arterial roadways.
+Any resultant increased stress on collectors and local roadways can be made less intense by placing residential, commercial, and institutional uses within walking and biking distance to one another.

 Moreover, after decades of defining and implementing transportation facilities through a variety of innovative planning initiatives and funding mechanisms, West Windsor presently has a high quality regional and local arterial system in place.
-The remaining local projects discussed throughout this plan are mainly intended to resolve local circulation needs.
+The remaining local projects discussed throughout this plan Circulation Plan Element are mainly intended to resolve local circulation needs.
 They are not intended to add large amounts of system capacity.
-While the previously contemplated Millstone Bypass will not be constructed, its demand may be replaced by a new grade-separated connection across US Route 1 that would offer the safety benefits of signal removal on US Route 1 and should remove some traffic from the Washington Road area of Penns Neck.
+While the previously contemplated Millstone Bypass will not be constructed, the requirement for an equivalent has not been abated. its Its demand may be replaced by a new grade-separated connection across US Route 1 that would offer the safety and capacity benefits of signal removal on US Route 1 and should remove some traffic from the Washington Road area of the Penns Neck community as the connector is extended to the train station.

-At the time of this plan, the widening of US Route 1 to four lanes in each direction is in the preliminary design stage by the New Jersey Department of Transportation (NJDOT).
-By way of background, the NJDOT had previously studied the US Route 1 Corridor in the early 1980s and, as a result of that study, ultimately came to several conclusions: office space construction along the corridor would be massive in scale; major improvements would be needed to both US Route 1 and the local roadway system; and even with those improvements in place, traffic demands would eventually overwhelm the available system capacity over the long term.
+At the time of this plan-Circulation Plan Element, the widening of US Route 1 to four lanes in each direction between the Township of Plainsboro and Alexander Road is in the preliminary design stage by the New Jersey Department of Transportation (NJDOT).
+By way of background, the NJDOT had previously studied the US Route 1 Corridor in the early 1980s and, as a result of that study, ultimately came to several conclusions:

+- Office space construction along the corridor would be massive in scale; - Major improvements would be needed to both US Route 1 and the local roadway system, and; - Even with those improvements in place, traffic demands would eventually overwhelm the available system capacity over the long term.

 The US Route 1 improvements which are either presently in place or nearing completion emerged from that study.
 Nevertheless, it was recognized at the time that they would be insufficient for the long-term needs of the corridor.